An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Introduction

 In his paper \cite{Eno90}, Enoki gave the following injectivity theorem.
-Koll$\rm{\acute{a}}$r's proof of the injectivity theorem is based on the Hodge theory.
+Koll$\rm{\acute{a}}$r's proof is based on the Hodge theory.
 On the other hand, Enoki's proof is based on the theory of harmonic integrals, which enables us to approach the injectivity theorem from the viewpoint of complex differential geometry.